 Sacramento product liability lawyer Brooks Cutter has successfully litigated product liability cases against large manufacturers, including Medtronic, which is one of the world’s largest medical device makers.
 Brooks was appointed by the Federal Court to the Plaintiff’s Steering Committee in the Medtronic Sprint Fidelis product liability case, which settled for over $220 million.

 Give Cutter Law P.C. a call today to set up a free case review with one of our Sacramento product liability lawyers.
-Call toll free at 888-285-3333 or fill out the contact form below.
+Call toll free at 888-285-3333 or schedule a free consultation.